EU rejects accusations of 'vaccine nationalism' | Health

 "Any references to a UK export ban or any restrictions on vaccines are completely false," a UK government spokesman said.
 Britain's foreign minister Dominic Raab has written to Michel to "set the record straight" and a representative of the EU's delegation to the UK has been summoned to a meeting at the Foreign Office, officials confirmed.

-In a lengthy statement Michel laid out a defence of the bloc's strategy.
+"Glad if the UK reaction leads to more transparency & increased exports, to EU and third countries," Michel said in a tweet on Tuesday evening.
+The dispute arose after Michel published a lengthy statement on Tuesday afternoon defending the bloc's strategy.
 He said that without Europe, it would not have been possible to develop and produce several vaccines in less than a year, and EU solidarity had ensured that poorer countries of the bloc received their first doses.
-He took aim at the "highly publicised" supply of vaccines by China and Russia to other countries.

-"We should not let ourselves be misled by China and Russia, both regimes with less desirable values than ours, as they organise highly limited but widely publicised operations to supply vaccines to others."
-Michel also noted that China and Russia had both vaccinated fewer people at home than the EU.
-"Europe will not use vaccines for propaganda purposes.
-We promote our values," he said.

-Michel also defended a system to control the export of doses produced in EU countries, invoked by Italy last week to block a shipment of AstraZeneca shots to Australia.
-"Our objective: to prevent companies from which we have ordered and pre-financed doses from exporting them to other advanced countries when they have not delivered to us what was promised," Michel said.
-"The EU has never stopped exporting."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)